btcpayserver/btcpayserver/README.md

 While the documentation advises using docker-compose, you may want to build BTCPay Server yourself.

-First, install .NET Core SDK v3.1 as specified by [Microsoft website](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+First, install .NET Core SDK v3.1 as specified by the [Microsoft website](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 On Powershell: